The best lenses for the Sony ZV-E1 in 2024

 The Sony ZV-E1 is one of the best 4K cameras for filmmaking, as well as one of the best vlogging cameras, but it’s not as simple as reeling off a list of the best Sony lenses all round.
-Many Sony lenses are big, heavy and designed for optical performance and reach rather than video.
+Many Sony lenses are big, heavy and designed for stills performance and reach rather than video.
 The ZV-E1, however, is incredibly compact and designed for portability and speed of operation in the field.

 Despite its small size, like Sony’s other full frame Alpha models, the ZV-E1 incorporates in-body stabilization, so there’s no need to seek out Sony’s OSS stabilized lenses – these are mainly of interest for sports and wildlife photography, or Sony’s unstabilized APS-C E-mount cameras.